tanben/generator-nrsynthetics-workspace/README.md

 ## Troubelshooting
 ### Error Message

+#### TypeError: $browser.get is not a function.
+When running scripted browsers.
+> Make sure that you've set:  `global._isApiTest = false`

-> Can't find Node.js binary "node": path does not exist.
+#### Can't find Node.js binary "node": path does not exist.
 Make sure Node.js is installed and in your PATH, or set the "runtimeExecutable" in your launch.json

-Edit the file `.vscode/launch.json` , and add the "runtimeExecutable" property with the Node path:
+> Edit the file `.vscode/launch.json` , and add the "runtimeExecutable" property with the Node path:
 ```
       "runtimeExecutable": "<Node binary absolute path>",
 ```